How do I know if I can vote?

 How do I vote once I am registered?

-October 17: Voter Registration Deadline for General Election
+May 14, 2024: Voter Registration Deadline for Primary Election

-October 31: Deadline to apply for a Mail-In Ballot by Mail for General Election
+May 28, 2024: Deadline to apply for a Mail-in Ballot by Mail for Primary Election

-November 7: Deadline for Post Office Receipt of Mail-In Ballots from the General Election
+June 4, 2024: Deadline for Post Office Receipt of Mail-In Ballots from the Primary Election

 Voting for people with disabilities